quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 RESET_STREAM_AT frame and the FIN bit on a STREAM frame serve the same role: signaling the amount of data to be delivered.

-On the sender side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
+On the sending side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
 Once the RESET_STREAM_AT frame carrying the smallest Reliable Size and all stream data up to that byte offset have been acknowledged, the sending part of the stream enters the "Data Recvd"